What happened to Flash?

 FLV was a movie format, adequately replaced by MP4.
 No big loss.

 SWF was interactive and POWERFUL.
 Everything you need in one package.
 I used SWF often in the first few years of this blog, from 2005 to 2013.
-The files are still there but of course browsers won’t play them now.
+This seems to be the last time I used it.
+The text says “Here’s the diagram” but there’s nothing visible.

 In 2014 I started switching my courseware from Windows executable to online.
 I intended to use SWF for the interactive parts.
 It was “outlawed” around the same time when I was making the transition, so I had to learn the MUCH LESS POWERFUL and much clumsier methods of HTML/SVG/CSS/JS.